NCAS-CMS/cms-website/_archer2/storage.md

 The n02 work file system is a finite resource, and shared amongst many users.
 EPCC have found that when the file system gets too full it can cause severe issues, such as [job timeouts and data corruption](https://docs.archer2.ac.uk/known-issues/#when-close-to-storage-quota-jobs-may-slow-down-or-produce-corrupted-files-added-2024-02-27).

-**It is therefore crucial that all users carefully manage and minimise their data volume.**
+**It is crucial that all users carefully manage and minimise their data volume.**

 Some advice for managing data from Rose/Cylc workflows:
 * **Archive simulation output to an external system.**